 Our Drug is Our Belief

 Interestingly enough, the etymologies of the 20 or so alkaloids these contain: morphine, thebane, and heroin derive from Greek beliefs and Egyptian places.
 Morphine comes from Morpheus, the god of dreams as named by Ovid.
 It comes from the Greek “form, shape, beauty, outward appearances.”
 Thebaine comes from Thebes–the city.
 Heroin derives from the word Hero because it affects the user’s self-esteem.
-Around the globe, ancient cultures have manipulated natural material in order to produce medicines, drugs, etc. etc. etc. However, the belief we put into substances and our words determines everything.
+They seemed to define the chemicals with broader more imaginative words.
+The belief we put into substances defines the experience.

-So what is a drug?
-An example of our need to define things until meaning vanishes?
+An example of our need to define things until meaning vanishes.